 The attorneys of Safari Club International's Hunter Advocacy and Litigation Section work to promote and preserve hunting and sustainable use conservation in courts throughout the country.
-Read for updates in our Business Report, below.
+Read about our Current Litigation Efforts.

-SCI is unique among hunting organizations as the only one to have a team of lawyers dedicated to defending the right to hunt and to participate in sustainable use of wildlife.
-SCI has participated in cases in courts in Massachusetts, Vermont, New Jersey, Georgia, Maryland, Pennsylvania, Michigan, Minnesota, Montana, Nevada, New Jersey, New Mexico, North Carolina, Oregon, Pennsylvania, Vermont, Virginia, Washington, D.C., Wisconsin, and Wyoming.
+SCI is unique among hunting organizations as the only one to have an in-house team of lawyers dedicated to defending the right to hunt and to participate in sustainable use of wildlife.
+SCI has participated in cases in courts throughout the country, including Alaska, Arizona, California, Colorado, Georgia, Idaho, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Jersey, New Mexico, North Carolina, Oregon, Pennsylvania, Vermont, Virginia, Washington, D.C., Wisconsin, and Wyoming.

-In the last decade SCI has litigated over 50 cases involving species such as moose, mule deer, white-tailed deer, caribou, muskox, dall sheep, argali sheep, Arizona desert bighorn sheep, grizzly bear, black bear, polar bear, gray wolves, lynx, wild horses, condor, greater sage grouse, Columbian sharp tailed grouse, mute swan, pheasant, ducks, scimitar-horned oryx, dama gazelle, addax and many others.
+In the last decade SCI has litigated over 50 cases involving species such as gray wolves, moose, mule deer, white-tailed deer, caribou, muskox, dall sheep, argali sheep, Arizona desert bighorn sheep, grizzly bear, black bear, polar bear, red wolf, Mexican wolf, lynx, wild horses, condor, greater sage grouse, Columbian sharp-tailed grouse, mute swan, pheasant, ducks, scimitar-horned oryx, dama gazelle, addax, and many others.
 We have also filed briefs in the U.S. Supreme Court three times, involving (1) the possible criminalization of hunting videos, (2) the Second Amendment right to bear arms, and (3) the importance of the proper level of roads for wildlife and hunting.

 In addition to the protection of domestic hunting opportunities, SCI lawyers aggressively defend rules that allow the importation of trophies from foreign nations, as well as the role that sport hunting plays in the conservation of species abroad.